-ESRC-funded research into the social and cultural costs and benefits of migration to Scotland used Ketso as a method.
+ESRC-funded research into the social and cultural costs and benefits of migration to Scotland used Ketso as a data gathering tool.
 The GRAMNet team worked with Black, Ethnic and Minority Infrastructure Scotland (BEMIS) to create guidance on ethical research with black and ethnic minority communities.

 What is striking for GRAMNet researchers is the fact that unlike many research data gathering tools (e.g. recorded interviews or surveys using a clipboard), Ketso does not looks anything like the tools used in interviews with the authorities.
 Such tools can often raise unpleasant associations for people who have been through traumatic deportation interviews.

 Alison Phipps OBE, Professor of Languages and Intercultural Studies, Former Associate Dean (Postgraduate) at University of Glasgow and a co-founder of GRAMNet commented:

 “I have done workshop after workshop, all of them consultative and consent building.
 Ketso is the best tool I have come across.
 I know all of the research you have built this on, and it really makes sense.
 I have worked in research training for a decade, and this is a superb tool for building skills as well.
 Some of my PhD students were in the workshop you ran, and were asking me afterwards if I could get a kit for them.”

 The team has found that using Ketso in workshops with partners has helped them to develop several successful reserach bids (a total of £5 million).
 “The research and conception behind KETSO has enabled GRAMNET to devise innovative partnerships and projects and harness the creative capacity of its members during the year” (2011-2012 Annual Report).